In Major Blow To Trump, GOP Health Care Bill Vote Delayed

 "We're certainly trying to get to yes," Meadows said, "but indeed we've made very reasonable requests, and we're hopeful that those reasonable requests will be listened to and ultimately agreed to."

-It's a familiar story — Republicans, once again, unable hold their fractious conference together to get enough votes.
+It's a familiar story — Republicans, once again, unable to hold their fractious conference together to get enough votes.
 It happened continually during the Obama presidency.

 But this is a crucial first test of Trump's and Republicans' ability to govern.
 It's the first time in a decade that the GOP has control of the House, Senate and White House.

 For many members, this is their first time legislating under a Republican president.
 That has presented opportunity — and complication.
 Throw into the mix that Trump did well in many of the Freedom Caucus' members' districts in the presidential election, and you have a complex, intertwined political situation.